-The initiative includes the public television documentary, Speaking Grief, broadcasting nationwide on Public Broadcasting Service member stations (PBS) beginning in May, that will take viewers on a journey seen through the experiences of several families impacted by grief.
+The initiative includes a public television documentary, Speaking Grief, broadcasting nationwide on Public Broadcasting Service member stations (PBS) that will takes viewers on a journey seen through the experiences of several families impacted by grief.
 The Speaking Grief Project also includes a comprehensive website that provides visitors with grief support resources.

 “WPSU Penn State is known for telling complex stories that address significant societal issues in accessible and compassionate ways, and we’re an ideal partner for this effort,” said Maria Collins, vice president of the New York Life Foundation.
 “In a culture that often avoids confronting death and grief, it is our hope that this initiative will raise awareness and encourage conversations about grief nationwide by offering a candid look at the grieving process through this compelling and relatable visual experience.”

-Viewers can learn more about the initiative by visiting The Speaking Grief Project and www.pbs.org/stationfinder to view local broadcast dates and times.
+Viewers can learn more about the initiative by visiting The Speaking Grief Project.